-Specialised traders can be interesting if you have evidence of high cupping scores of at least 80 or higher, although some buyers may require scores higher than 85.
-Specialised traders may have a special interest in single-origin coffees as well as coffees with sustainability certification, such as organic or fair trade.
-Keep in mind that many specialised importers prefer to work directly with producers or cooperatives and not through middlemen.
+Specialised traders can be interesting if you have evidence of high cupping scores of at least 80, although some buyers may require scores higher than 84, plus a high degree of transparency and traceability.
+Bear in mind that many specialist importers prefer to work directly with producers or cooperatives.

 Roasters can operate under their own brands or private labels.
 An example of a roaster operating under its own brands in the United Kingdom is multinational Jacobs Douwe Egberts.
 Examples of private label roasters on the British market include UCC Coffee, Masteroast and Lincoln & York.

-There is also a growing number of small-scale roasters that import green coffee directly from origin.
-However, many small-scale roasters continue to buy their coffee via importers, because not everyone can take on the additional responsibilities necessary to import directly from source.
+Although a growing number of small roasters import green coffee directly from the place of origin, most smaller roasters continue to buy their coffee from importers.
+This is because not all roasters can take on the additional responsibilities and risks involved in importing directly from the source.
 Importers help roasters with financial services, quality control and logistics.
-Small-scale roasters mostly maintain a direct connection with their producers.
-Small roasters are often specialised in single origins and the finest specialty coffees.
+Nevertheless, small roasters often maintain a direct relationship with their producers, because they need detailed information for storytelling in order to market the coffee to their clients (brands or consumers).
+Small roasters often specialise in single origins and the finest specialty coffees.

-Examples of small-scale roasters in the United Kingdom that import coffee directly from origin include Cafédirect, Hasbean, Capital Coffee, Rounton Coffee Roasters and Artisan Roast.
-There are many more small-scale coffee roasters in the United Kingdom; for more examples, refer to this list of roasters by Good at Coffee and this list of Coffee Roasters.
+Examples of small roasters in the United Kingdom that import coffee directly from origin include Cafédirect, Hasbean, Capital Coffee, Rounton Coffee Roasters and Artisan Roast.
+For more examples of small coffee roasters in the United Kingdom, refer to the lists by Good at Coffee and by Coffee Roasters.

+Dealing directly with different green coffee buyers located in several markets is not always practical.
+For this reason, many exporters still use agents.
 Agents act as intermediaries between you, coffee importers and roasters.
-They are actors with vast market knowledge and can help you assess and select interesting buyers.
+They have vast market knowledge and know their buyers.
+Agents can help you assess and select interesting buyers, while they may help buyers to find interesting suppliers in different countries.
 Some agents are independent, while others are hired to make purchases on behalf of a company.
-Examples of agents in the United Kingdom include Marex Spectron and Coffee AG.
+Examples of agents in the United Kingdom include Marex and Coffee AG.

 For whom is this an interesting entry channel?
 If you have limited experience exporting to European countries, agents can play a very important role.
-Agents can evaluate and facilitate connections with buyers and finance institutions.
+Agents are also interesting if you have limited quantities of coffee or if you lack the financial and logistical resources to engage in trade activities.
 Working with an agent is also useful if you need a trusted and reputable partner within the coffee sector.
 Be prepared to pay an extra commission for their work.